Ex-Head of Site Optimization at Staples on Growth hacking in eCommerce

-Growth teams continuously A/B test - their output is not tied to campaign planning cycles or release schedules but incremental, validated steps.
+Growth teams continuously invest in A/B testing - their output is not tied to campaign planning cycles or release schedules but incremental, validated steps.
 Enabling the appropriate infrastructure for rapid testing is, therefore, a key prerequisite to driving fast results.

 Focus on growth KPIs